 A lightweight puffy jacket is a good item to carry for at least the first and last 500 miles of your trip, if not the entire time.
 No matter your hiking style or goals, you’ll want one of these to help manage the extreme temperature swings on trail.
 Because the AT is such a wet trail, many hikers appreciate the warm-when-wet benefit of the synthetic Montbell U.L Thermawrap.
 It’s only 8.5 ounces, and even if it does get wet, it dries quickly.
 For the warmer sections of the AT, you may want to switch to the vest version of the jacket, the Montbell U.L.
 Thermawrap Vest.

 It’s almost impossible for someone to thru-hike the AT without walking in the rain for at least a few days straight.
 On the AT, thru-hikers must balance moisture management with overheating from the steep climbs.
 I like the Montbell Versalite, which weighs only 6.4 ounces.
-It adds enough but not too much, and vents well through its pit zips.
+It adds enough warmth, but not too much, and vents well through its pit zips.
 This means you don’t have to constantly be taking off your pack to switch layers.

 On a 2,000-plus mile hike, you’re sure to get a few blisters no matter how good your shoes are.
 While boots are more common on the AT than on the PCT, almost all hikers out for the long haul choose mesh trail runners.
 Moist feet can lead to blisters, chafing, or trench foot.
 Mesh trail runners hold water less readily than boots.
-Plus, each pound on the foot is equal to at least five on the back, so a lightweight shoe can lead to less pounding.
+Plus, studies have shown that each pound on the foot is equal to at least five on the back, so a lightweight shoe can lead to less pounding.

 Still, AT hikers need enough support and cushion to deal with the rocky, rooty, rough terrain of the AT.
 I opt for the nimble Altra Lone Peaks, which make movement along an obstacle-laden trail like the AT feel more like dancing than tromping.
 Expect to replace your thru-hiking shoes every 400 miles, especially since many hikers find their feet “grow” up to two sizes over the course of their hike.
-You don’t need to stick with the same models the whole time; I’d be tempted to use a more cushiony model like the Altra Timp or Olympus for the uneven tread of “Rocksylvania.”
+You don’t need to stick with the same models the whole time; I’d be tempted to use a more cushiony model like the Altra Lone Peak 4 or more cushioned Olympus for the uneven tread of “Rocksylvania.”